 The App Store is a very hit-driven environment.
 A few apps sell a large amount of units, and the great majority sell next to nothing.
 That’s somewhat similar to the music industry, except that the audience for music is much larger, so both the big hits and the small players get more sales.
-We’ve drooled over the numbers chart toppers sold, we’ve seen sales reports of very successful games, and we’ve also seen what happens when apps languish at the bottom.
+We’ve drooled over the numbers chart toppers sold, I’ve seen sales reports of very successful games, and we’ve also seen what happens when apps languish at the bottom.

 I want to share the sales data for Flower Garden.
 Not just the raw data, but a bit of the story behind it, my thoughts, struggles, and why things happened the way they did.

 The first thing that you’ll notice is that Flower Garden is a strange in-between app.
 It’s far from being very successful or being at the top of any chart, but at the same time it probably made more money than 99% of the apps on the App Store.
-It was also reelased on April 10th, so this represents 10 months of data, an age after which most apps are usually on drip support.
+It was also relelased on April 10th, so this represents 10 months of data, an age after which most apps are usually on drip support.
 So this should be an interesting new data point.

 The Full Monty